Faculty and Staff

 JABSOM Logo(Instructor) – Child language disorders, articulation and phonology disorders

-Mrs. Maemori is an Instructor at the University of Hawai`i Mānoa Communication Sciences and Disorders Department (UHCSD).
-She holds a Master of Science in Speech Pathology and Audiology from the University of Hawai`i Mānoa.
+Mrs. Maemori is an Instructor at the University of Hawaiʻi at Mānoa Communication Sciences and Disorders Department (UHCSD).
+She holds a Master of Science in Speech Pathology and Audiology from the University of Hawaiʻi at Mānoa.
 She has an extensive background in the diagnosis and treatment of various speech, language, and communication disorders.
 Maemori has a professional interest in working with individuals with autism, phonological disorders, and language disorders.
-She retired from the State of Hawaii Department of Education, where she provided direct services and coordinated the speech services in the Honolulu district.
+She retired from the State of Hawaiʻi Department of Education, where she provided direct services and coordinated the speech services in the Honolulu district.

 » Curriculum Vitae